Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$

+\textit{Relaxation Time-Scales: Pair-Breaking \& Quasi-Particle Recombination}---In this section, we derive a set of characteristic time-scales relevant to the equilibration of Bogolyubov quasi-particles coupled to a thermal bath of phonons, supporting Eqs.~\ref{eq:qpPopDynamics} \textrm{-} \ref{eq:gen} in the main-text.
+We note that the bath we consider contains weakly coupled, low frequency lattice / intermolecular modes up to a cutoff $\Omega_{\textrm{max}}$ and sharp, high-frequency optical modes $\Omega_\nu$.
+The details of the former are not particularly relevant as they set the precise dynamics of the avalanche.
+For the former, we take the interaction to be of the local electron phonon type, reflecting the coupling between electrons with molecular vibrational modes of a molecular solid.

+We first derive the dynamics due to the low-frequency phonons.
 We introduce a weakly coupled bath of low-energy, phonons, with electron-phonon interactions given by:

-where $\lambda$ runs over the polarizations of the phonons, $g_{p, p', \lambda}$ yields a momentum and polarization dependent electron-phonon coupling, $q = p-p'$---considering only the relevant normal processes---and $\sigma \in \{\uparrow, \downarrow\}$.
+where $\lambda$ runs over the polarizations of the phonons, $g_{p, p', \lambda}$ yields a momentum and polarization dependent electron-phonon coupling, $q = p-p'$---considering non-Umklapp processes---and $\sigma \in \{\uparrow, \downarrow\}$.
 Leveraging the assumption that electrons are coupled weakly to the low-lying phonons, we estimate the quasi-particle-phonon scattering times perturbatively using Fermi's Golden Rule.
-Along the lines of Ref. \cite{Scalapino}, we delineate between three different equilibration rates: (1) $\gamma_s = \frac{1}{\tau_s}$, the rate of scattering between Bogolyubov quasi-particles by the acoustic phonons \textit{without changing the total number of quasi-particles}, (2) $\gamma_r = \frac{1}{\tau_r}$ the rate at which quasi-particles re-combine into Cooper-pairs, and an additional rate: $(3)$ $\gamma_g = \frac{1}{\tau_g}$, the rate at which quasi-particles are generated by Cooper-pairs scattering into phonons.
-In the context at hand, as the interaction strength is lowered, there is a \textit{dearth} of thermal quasi-particles, as opposed to an excess, as is the conventional non-equilibrium case when a quasi-particle current is injected.
-In the presence of a \textit{lack} of thermal quasi-particles, $\tau_g$ provides a minimal time-scale for which the post-drive, fixed number of quasi-particles approximation---and the transient, possibly long-lived, superconductivity it enables---is sensible.
+We delineate between three different equilibration rates: (1) $\Gamma_{\textrm{s}} = \frac{1}{\tau_s}$, the rate of scattering between Bogolyubov quasi-particles by the acoustic phonons \textit{without changing the total number of quasi-particles}, (2) $\Gamma_{\textrm{r}} = \frac{1}{\tau_r}$ the rate at which quasi-particles re-combine into Cooper-pairs, and an additional rate: $(3)$ $\Gamma_{\textrm{g}} = \frac{1}{\tau_{\textrm{g}}}$, the rate at which quasi-particles are generated due to pair breaking due to phonons.